 Written report bonus projects due in class 12: A max of 3 bonus marks for the entire course is available for any student.
 If you do not get a chance to do a bonus presentation, the alternative bonus mark project is to prepare a report involving a critical analysis from the audit perspective of the IASB's May 28, 2015 Exposure Draft on the Conceptual Framework of Financial Reporting.
-The Exposure Draft can be found at the following link:
+The Exposure Draft can be found in QC for class 11-12:

-You might also find the basis of conclusions of IASB useful in your critical analysis in class 11 folder material.
+You might also find useful the basis of conclusions of IASB useful in your critical analysis in class 11-12 page material in QC.

-Another bonus option is to write up a critical analysis of IAASB 2017 proposal to revise CAS 540.
-The proposal is posted in Class 11 Bb folder.
+Another bonus option is to write up a critical analysis of IAASB 2018 revised ISA 540 (which will be basis for revising CAS 540).
+The new ISA 540 is posted in Class 11-12 QC page along with a reading (Canon and Bedard 2017).